Okerew/Neural-Web/README.md

 Only for unix and windows type systems

+The metal version is better because it uses better algorithms so the text and the model makes more sense.

 Remember to use the security feature it shouldn't be needed on cpu versions though.

 If you can just use the unix version, the windows version is way to big of a headache to use by using wsl.